Pleasant circular walk, Pitlochry Dam, Scotland.

 The Pitlochry Dam

-In the 1930s a dam (the Pitlochry Dam) was built across Loch Fascally at Pitlochry to provide hydro-electric power for the area.
-According to the information board, it produces enough power for around 15 000 homes.
-It is a very impressive structure built on solid metamorphic rock foundations.
-There a fish ladder to allow spawning fish to migrate up into the loch from the River Tummel.
-The fish ladder looks like a set of wide steps on the lower left photo.
+There a fish ladder to allow spawning fish to migrate upstream - it looks like a set of wide steps on the lower left photo.
 There are viewing screens and fish counters off the path beside the ladder.
 You can walk across the dam (lower right photo) and look into some of the workings of the dam.
-There are some information boards on the other side of the dam on your way to the town centre.
+There are some information boards on the other side of the dam on your way to the town centre (via the railway station).

 View along River Tummel from the top of the Pitlochry dam.
 The footbridge is in the distance and dam information boards on the right.